 Postback and Direct Scan to URL (DSU)

-Postback URLs are used to relay data from codeREADr to the URL of your choice.
-This is one of codeREADr's most valuable features.
-[We know of IT companies and independent developers who have created new services and even businesses based on this codeREADr feature.]
+A postback URL is used to relay data from codeREADr to the URL of your choice.
+This is one of our most valuable features.

 Default Postback URL vs. Direct Scan to URL (DSU)

 When using our default Postback URL service type, data goes from the scanning device to codeREADr's servers and then gets relayed to your postback URL.
-This allows us to store the data for use with our managing features such as history review and filtered data exporting.
-Postback URL also offer the benefit of batch scan upload from the device in cases where internet connectivity is lost.
-However, we also provide an option to bypass our servers and scan directly to your URL - it's called Direct Scan to URL (DSU).
+This allows us to store the data and provide you with data management features such as history review and filtered data exporting.
+Postback URL services also supports offline scanning and "batch scan upload" from the device in cases where internet connectivity is lost.
+When using our Direct Scan to URL (DSU) service type your scans will bypass our servers and scan directly to your URL.

 - The app will POST scan data directly to your URL allowing you to keep your scan data completely contained within your organization.